rebelsky/csc207c/_labs/array-based-queues.md

 } // IntegerComparator
 ```

+Add, commit, and push your test suite.

 ### Exercise 7: Adapting classes

 _Driver: **B**_

 a.
-Remind yourself of the methods specified by our `LinearStructure`
+Remind yourself of the methods specified by our `LinearStructure` interface.
-interface.

 b.
 Skim through the documentation on the standard Java implementation of priority queues, available at <{{ site.java_api }}/java/util/PriorityQueue.html>.